-Know some Do’s and Don’ts while travelling Nepal
+Know some Do’s and Don’ts while traveling to Nepal

-“Atithi Devo Bhava – Guests are God” is one of the major cultural and religious values of Nepalese people.
-Travellers feel homely during their stay in Nepal, especially when you encounter the locals.
+“Atithi Devo Bhava – Guests are God” is one of the major cultural and religious values of the Nepalese people.
+Travelers feel homely during their stay in Nepal, especially when they encounter the locals.
 There are cultural differences everywhere in the world; similar is in the case of Nepal.
-Nepal being a country of multilingual, religious and cultural diversities, beliefs differ accordingly.
-You should follow and keep in mind about the social values and local belief during your travel to any region of the country.
-The ultimate goal of travelling is visiting the places, people and their culture, tradition, and religion in their original form.
+Nepal is a country of multilingual, religious, and cultural diversities, beliefs differ accordingly.
+You should follow and keep in mind the social values and local beliefs during your travel to any region of the country.
+The ultimate goal of traveling is visiting the places, people, and their culture, tradition, and religion in their original form.